On April 15, President Biden announced that the Department of the Interior will resume selling leases for oil and gas drilling on federal land.

 With soaring gas prices driving 40-year-high inflation, the Biden administration has been under pressure to do more to lower them.
 Industry experts say it would take at least six months to a year before new drilling on federal land would lower the cost of gasoline.
 The administration is contending that the reopening of drilling is based on being more responsible and “says everything about what we value as a nation.”

 Don’t forget, Schneider Downs offers simpLEASE, a software program that assists with the accounting requirements set forth by ASC 842.
 The program was developed in conjunction with the accountants at SD, is easy to use and provides accurate analysis for all lease computations.
-To learn more about simpLEASE visit www.schneiderdowns.com/simplease.
+VisitsimpLEASE to learn more.

 You’ve heard our thoughts… We’d like to hear yours